PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Move `_optimize_transpose_concat_unary_fanout_conv_nhwc_chains`
-   mechanically to a focused pass module while retaining its lowerer wrapper and both raw production calls.
-3. Confirm exact AST equivalence against `f624388` and add a single-owner architecture gate.
+2. Introduce a pure indexed candidate plan for exclusive input adapters, optional unary chains, complete inverse-post fan-out, and Conv-only consumers.
+3. Apply Concat input/axis, unary metadata, post aliases, and adapter removals through one `ModelIRGraphIndex` and `LayoutState` under a stable runner ID.
-4. Run focused and full direct gates, then commit and push extraction before indexed candidate planning.
+4. Replace both raw calls, run focused, Tier 1 sequential `-cotof`, and full direct gates, then commit and push the indexed checkpoint.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain